MacHu-GWU/learn_fastapi_auth-project/docs/source/Phase-4-1-Password-Reset-Feature-Report.md

 5. Enter new password
 6. Sign in with new password

+### Test Token Expiration:
+1. Request password reset
+2. Wait 15+ minutes (or change `RESET_PASSWORD_TOKEN_LIFETIME` to a shorter value for testing)
+3. Try to use the reset link
+4. Should show "Reset link has expired" error

 ### Test Change Password:
 1. Sign in to your account
 2. Go to `/app`